Rehabilitation can help you recover more completely and more quickly following an accident

 Your solicitor will try to get the insurer to pay to have you assessed and treated, if possible, but you might have to rely on your GP and the NHS to provide the help you need, at least in the first place.

-Clearly, this is not ideal, given that it may be several weeks after a whiplash injury before your GP decides your recovery has stalled and needs some external help and, once a referral for physiotherapy is made, you could wait many more weeks for treatment to start.
+Clearly, this is not ideal, given that it may be several weeks after a whiplash injury before your GP decides your recovery has stalled and needs some external help.
+Furthermore, once a referral for physiotherapy is made, you could wait many more weeks for treatment to start.

 All the while, your whiplash symptoms are not improving and, with the delay, any treatment, once started, is likely to be less effective in helping you recover than it would have been if it had started earlier.